math-comp/hierarchy-builder/README.md

 - `HB.instance` declares a structure instance
 - `HB.export` exports a module and schedules it for re-export
 - `HB.reexport` exports all modules scheduled for re-export
+- `HB.graph` prints the structure hierarchy to a dot file
 - `HB.status` dumps the contents of the hierarchy (debug purposes)

 Their documentation can be found in the comments of [structures.v](structures.v),